 AU member states are primarily responsible for monitoring and evaluating the implementation of the Agenda within the national context, reporting to RECs who are responsible for integrating these and facilitating regional initiatives.
 RECs are responsible for organising annual forums for member states to review regional implementation performance and prepare annual reports to the AU Assembly.
-The regional monitoring is to then inform a report at the continental level.
+Regional monitoring then informs a report at the continent level.
 Annual consultations are expected between the AU organs and the RECs on the implementation, monitoring and evaluation, with midterm reviews every five years and a final evaluation at the end of each ten-year plan.
 The United Nations Economic Commission for Africa (UNECA) supports the African Union Commission in producing these Africa Reports on Agenda 2063.

-States have been advised to designate a specific ministry as the focal point for the implementation of the Agenda which is to also act as a focal point for the Agenda 2030 SDGs.
+Member states have been advised to designate a specific ministry as the focal point for the implementation of the Agenda which is to also act as a focal point for the Agenda 2030 SDGs.
 The domestication process is also supposed to help raise awareness for the Agenda among the population.